Is a Higgs Vacuum Instability Fatal for High-Scale Inflation?: Perturbative Calculation of and Connection to Standard Model Higgs Boson

 where we have restored $\hbar$ to show the order in perturbation theory.
 The contributions from additional SM particles are encoded in the coefficients of the subleading IR logs, $c_1$ and $d_i$.
 These contributions are minimized by choosing an optimal renormalization scale $\mu$.
 In particular, the toy model analysis and the effective potential in curved spacetime \cite{Herranen:2014cua} indicates the optimal renormalization scale is $\mu \approx H$.
 Said another way, the curvature $R=12H^2$ effectively plays the role of the UV cut-off of the scalar-only theory.

 So, in summary, the dynamics of the superhorizon Higgs fluctuations are captured by both mode evolution in the Hartree-Fock approximation and perturbative calculation for a simple scalar model with $V(h) = \frac{\lambda}{4} h^4$, where $\lambda = \lambda(\mu = H)$ is the RG-improved SM quartic evaluated at $\mu = H$.
 To complete the connection, some comments are in order regarding the additional scalar degrees of freedom of the SM Higgs multiplet and the gauge invariance of this analysis.
-One may explicitly calculate the gauge-invariant (composite) operator $\vev{H^\dagger H}$, where $H$ is the full SM Higgs multiplet, \be H = \frac{1}{\sqrt{2}} \left( \right). \ee Notably, $H$ contains additional light bosonic degrees of freedom that should experience a similar growth in fluctuations.
-While these degrees of freedom are eaten by the SM gauge bosons in a background with $\vev{H^\dagger H} \neq 0$, like the Higgs they remain effectively massless as long as $g^2 \vev{\delta h^2(t)} \lsim H^2$ (where $g$ represents the SM gauge coupling), and so should exhibit $\vev{\delta \chi_i^2(t)} \approx \vev{\delta h^2(t)}$, at least during the early stages of inflation.
-Accounting for these contributions in the Hartree-Fock approximation, the mode equation for the superhorizon modes becomes (taking $V(H) = \lambda (H^\dagger H)^2$) \be 3 H \dot{h}_k(t) + \lambda \left(3 \vev{\delta h^2(t)} + \sum_i \vev{\delta \chi_i^2(t)}\right) h_k(t) \approx 3 H \dot{h}_k(t) + 6 \lambda \vev{\delta h^2(t)} h_k(t) = 0. \ee Comparing with \Eref{eq:shmodeeom}, we see that, if the $\chi_i$ fields remained light, $\vev{\delta h^2(t)}$ would effectively diverge as if it had a factor of $2$ larger coupling,
+One may explicitly calculate the gauge-invariant (composite) operator $\vev{{\cal H}^\dagger {\cal H}}$, where ${\cal H}$ is the full SM Higgs multiplet, \be {\cal H} = \frac{1}{\sqrt{2}} \left( \right). \ee Notably, ${\cal H}$ contains additional light bosonic degrees of freedom that should experience a similar growth in fluctuations and contribute to correlators (analogous to the contributions of the would-be GBs in SQED observed in \cite{Prokopec:2006ue,Woodard:2006pw}).
+While these degrees of freedom are eaten by the SM gauge bosons in a background with $\vev{{\cal H}^\dagger {\cal H}} \neq 0$, like the Higgs they remain effectively massless as long as $g^2 \vev{\delta h^2(t)} \lsim H^2$ (where $g$ represents the SM gauge coupling), and so should exhibit $\vev{\delta \chi_i^2(t)} \approx \vev{\delta h^2(t)}$, at least during the early stages of inflation.
+Accounting for these contributions in the Hartree-Fock approximation, the mode equation for the superhorizon modes becomes (taking $V({\cal H}) = \lambda ({\cal H}^\dagger {\cal H})^2$) \be 3 H \dot{h}_k(t) + \lambda \left(3 \vev{\delta h^2(t)} + \sum_i \vev{\delta \chi_i^2(t)}\right) h_k(t) \approx 3 H \dot{h}_k(t) + 6 \lambda \vev{\delta h^2(t)} h_k(t) = 0. \ee Comparing with \Eref{eq:shmodeeom}, we see that, if the $\chi_i$ fields remained light, $\vev{\delta h^2(t)}$ would effectively diverge as if it had a factor of $2$ larger coupling,